Home

 • Annual leave impact: Your annual leave entitlement may be pro-rated based on months worked, excluding unpaid leave.

-• Fair treatment is essential: Employers must handle unpaid leave requests fairly and comply with employment laws.
+• Fair treatment is essential: Employers must handle leave requests fairly and comply with employment laws.
 Refusals should be justified.

 • Special circumstances: Employers are encouraged to consider individual circumstances, particularly for long-term illness or serious reasons.